Joseph Bernardin: Death and legacy

 On November 14, 1996, Bernardin died in Chicago from pancreatic cancer at the age of 68.
-His funeral mass celebrated by his friend, Cardinal Roger Mahony, with the homily being delivered by his friend Monsignor Kenneth Velo.
-At Bernardin's wake for priests, his friend Reverend Scott Donahue spoke.
+His funeral Mass was celebrated by his friend Cardinal Roger Mahony, with the homily being delivered by his friend Monsignor Kenneth Velo.
+At Bernardin's wake for priests, his friend the Reverend Scott Donahue spoke.
 The Windy City Gay Chorus performed at Bernardin's funeral, reportedly at his request.
 Bernardin was interred in the Bishops' Mausoleum at Mount Carmel Cemetery in Hillside, Illinois.

 Bernardin was an influential figure in the Catholic Church in the United States following the Second Vatican Council; George Weigel called him "arguably the most powerful Catholic prelate in American history".

 In December 2023, James Grein said that former cardinal Theodore McCarrick and Bernardin had sexually assaulted him when he was 18 years old at a house near Geneva Lake in Wisconsin.